JCMexplains/writing-for-success-2023/textbook.md

 |Lab Report|Presents a lab experiment, including hypothesis, methods, results, and conclusions.|For a psychology course, a group presents an experiment that explored whether sleep deprivation damages memory in rats.|
 |Research Paper|Presents a thesis and supports it with original argument and cited research. |See Chapter 12.|

+As an English professor, I have seen many students unsure of what we mean by "literature," so let me explain that briefly.
+Literature "has been commonly used since the eighteenth century . . . to designate fictional and imaginative writings--poetry, prose fiction, and drama" (Abrams and Harpham 152).
+In other words, "literature" means made-up stories--stories that didn't really happen.

+One kind of literature is the "novel."
+A novel is a book-length work of prose fiction--usually 200 pages or longer, published as its own separate book.
+Elsewhere in this book, I explain how language is already changing.
+In South Florida where the 2023 revision of this book was written, more and more students use the word "novel" to mean any stand-alone book.
+But this is not what it currently means according to the dictionary.

 #### Writing at Work

 Part of managing your education is communicating well with others at